 Looking for directions to our Sidmouth Sanctuary?
 You can find us by car, bus, bike or foot using these directions.

-Opening hours: The sanctuary is open from 9am to 5pm daily from 1 March to 31 October and 4pm for the rest of the year.
+The sanctuary is open from 9am to 4pm daily from 1 November to 28 February and 5pm for the rest of the year.
+The Kitchen, Gift Shop and Visitor Centre are closed on Christmas Day.

 Telephone: +44 (0) 1395 578222.